Module 5: Agent & LLM evaluations (Evals)

 os.environ["MLFLOW_TRACKING_INSECURE_TLS"] = "true"

-• LLM_BASE_URL and LLM_API_KEY: extract these from the llm-credentials secret.
-In the OpenShift Console, navigate to Workloads > Secrets in the wksp-user1 namespace, find llm-credentials, scroll down, and click Reveal values:
+• LLM_API_KEY: extract this from the llm-credentials secret.
+In the OpenShift Console, navigate to Workloads > Secrets in the wksp-user1 namespace, find llm-credentials by using the search bar to filter.

 OpenShift Console Secrets page showing llm-credentials secret in the workspace namespace

-5. To get the MLFLOW_TRACKING_TOKEN, switch to the Terminal tab and run:
+7. To get the MLFLOW_TRACKING_TOKEN value, navigate to the Terminal tab and run:

 TOKEN=$(oc login --insecure-skip-tls-verify $(oc whoami --show-server) -u user1 -p openshift > /dev/null 2>&1 && oc whoami --show-token)